fission-codes/fission-server/design/README.md

 **Emphasis: this section is all about future stuff**

-## Volumes

-As you may have heard, "pinning" is a terrible concept.
-It is much easier to think about a single logical "Volume" with a root CID.
-Volumes are likely going to include more info than a mutible pointer that holds a CID including geographic replication and storage quotas.

-## Name Name System (NNS)

-Part of the BYODUOS philosophy means that we can take the mutible pointers out of our managed DNS and move them to NNS.
-Of course NNS also manages things like DIDs, but for pointers to e.g. the latest WNFS, updating in NNS is a good source of truth (it's where the idea originated after all).

-How we'd interact with NNS is a whole other question.
-It's technically a separate system, though we'd run at least one node.
-Would we run a NNS gateway?
-Would we poll and update DNS as we track certain records?
-Would NNS look up records from our DNS?
-These are questions for when we get closer.
+# FAQ

+# Eventing

+The Haskell server recorded an immutible log of events.
+This was a good idea, and made the DB very flexible and you capture a bunch of data that you don't realize would be useful until much later.
+I would suggest doing this again (some use cases came up on our call as well).

 ## Interop

 We would like to seamlessly interop with other products and services in our orbit, such as Noosphere, Number0, DAG House, and Bacalhau.
 Being able to support DIDs generated by them, or transparently have them (e.g.) use us for DNS or us use them for storage would be helpful.

-# :record_button: Eventing

-The Haskell server recorded an immutible log of events.
-This was a good idea, and made the DB very flexible and you capture a bunch of data that you don't realize would be useful until much later.
-I would suggest doing this again (some use cases came up on our call as well).

-# FAQ

 ## What About NNS?

 Part of the BYODUOS philosophy means that we can take the mutible pointers out of our managed DNS and move them to NNS.
 Of course NNS also manages things like DIDs, but for pointers to e.g. the latest WNFS, updating in NNS is a good source of truth (it's where the idea originated after all).

 How we'd interact with NNS is a whole other question.
 It's technically a separate system, though we'd run at least one node.
 Would we run a NNS gateway?
 Would we poll and update DNS as we track certain records?
 Would NNS look up records from our DNS?
 These are questions for when we get closer.

+## Is there still an aspirational BYODUOS story?

+Part of what we want to enable _in the long term_ is the ability to bring your own storage or DNS.
+For example, you may want to update DNS at a separate provider like Cloudflare.
+You'll also note that NNS slots in really nicely for lots of related use cases here 😉 This is more "future", but useful for context.

+Operationally, when someone sets up an account, we automatically grant them storage and a subdomain.
+The server itself behaves as if it's in a closed world.
+The front end SDK can later evolve to plug in other providers, like Cloudflare for DNS if they need to update on chnage.
+However, with the magic of [DNSLink], the user can very easily map their Cloudflare DNS to their `fission.name` record.

+Carol wants to sign up for the Fission service, but is bringing her own DNS (Cloudflare) but wants to still use our storage (not that this could be the opposite where she brings her own storage).
+She goes through the normal server setup flow (literally nothing changes here).
+She navigates to her application, and makes a bunch of changes to the data on her Volume.
+The SDK is configured with Cloudflare as the DNS provider via its plugin architecture, and after the ODD Volume returns successfully, the SDK sends a request to Cloudflare to update her DNSLink there.
+Cloudflare returns a 200.
+She loads her app on a second device, and all of her updated data is visible there.

 <!-- External Links -->